ExoMars Rover – Mars Exploration Mission, Russia

 Technology and equipment on the ExoMars exploratory rover

-ExoMars rover will feature six-wheeled locomotion with full 210 of freedom capability to increase surface mobility and enable it to climb slopes with loose soil.
+Ehe ExoMars rover features six-wheeled locomotion with full 210 of freedom capability to increase surface mobility, enabling it to climb slopes with loose soil.

-It will be fitted with autonomous navigation stereo cameras and an onboard computer to create 3D digital maps without the intervention of ground controllers in moving the vehicle.
-It will also have a service module compartment and a Pasteur payload laboratory.
+It is fitted with autonomous navigation stereo cameras and an onboard computer to create 3D digital maps without the intervention of ground controllers in moving the vehicle.
+It also has a service module compartment and a Pasteur payload laboratory.

-Close-up collision avoidance cameras will be mounted on the vehicle to ensure its safety.
-The motion control robustness will be improved by inclinometers and gyroscopes.
+Close-up collision avoidance cameras are mounted on the vehicle to ensure its safety.
+The motion control robustness was improved by inclinometers and gyroscopes.

-Other equipment will include an infra-red borehole spectrometer, Mars oxidant and organics detector, Raman spectrometer, shallow ground penetrating radar, gas chromatograph mass spectrometer, Mossbauer spectrometer, visible and infrared microscope, X-ray diffractometer and IR Fourier interferometer.
+Other equipment includes an infrared borehole spectrometer, Mars oxidant and organics detector, Raman spectrometer, shallow ground penetrating radar, gas chromatograph mass spectrometer, Mossbauer spectrometer, visible and infrared microscope, X-ray diffractometer and IR Fourier interferometer.

 Ground station of ESA's and Roscosmos's scientific study project

-ExoMars will be controlled and tracked from a ground station using a Doppler tracking radar data system.
-The onboard computer will transmit commands to the rover via the TGO.
+ExoMars is controlled and tracked from a ground station using a Doppler tracking radar data system.
+The onboard computer transmits commands to the rover via the TGO.